?

 When Nancy was twelve, she wrote an autobiography for a sixth grade English assignment.
 In the last chapter, Nancy wrote that she wanted to be an author.
 Dreams do come true!

 Nancy writes and publishes both fiction and nonfiction.
-She has self-published eight books and is currently working on her ninth (her sixth mystery novel).
+She has self-published nine books and is currently working on her seventh mystery novel.
 She's a Midwest farm girl at heart and lives in Utah with her husband and their four-legged children, Max and Addison.

 Website: www.NancyRoeAuthor.com